Fiona Bruce: News and current affairs

 After becoming an assistant producer on Panorama, she made the change to reporting in 1992 on Breakfast News.
 She then moved to BBC South East, appearing as an occasional presenter and reporter on Newsroom South East and a weekly current affairs programme, First Sight.
 From 1994 to 1995, she was a reporter on the BBC2 current affairs programme Public Eye.
-She then reported for Panorama and Newsnight before moving to presenting Breakfast News and the BBC Six O'Clock News in 1996.
+She then reported for Panorama and Newsnight; she was also a presenter of Newsnight between 1995 and 1998.
+She then moved to presenting Breakfast News and the BBC Six O'Clock News in 1996.

 In 1999, as part of a major relaunch of the BBC's news output, Bruce was named secondary presenter of the BBC Six O'Clock News.
-She presented the programme as a cover for the main presenter Huw Edwards, as well as regularly on Fridays, until a presenter reshuffle in January 2003 to coincide with the retirement of Michael Buerk and the move of Peter Sissons to the BBC News channel.
+She presented the programme as a cover for the main presenter Huw Edwards, as well as regularly on Fridays, until a presenter reshuffle in January 2003, to coincide with the retirement of Michael Buerk and the move of Peter Sissons to the BBC News channel.
+Both Bruce and Edwards moved to the BBC Ten O'Clock News and both presented the programme, until the suspension of Huw Edwards by the BBC in July 2023.
+Bruce continues to present the BBC Ten O'Clock News (now known as the BBC News at Ten).

-Both Edwards and Bruce moved to the BBC Ten O'Clock News and continue to present the programme.
 Bruce was the first female presenter of the bulletin.
 In 2007, Bruce returned to presenting the BBC News at Six.
-After an eleven-year tenure, she stepped down in January 2019.
+After an eleven-year tenure, she stepped down from the Friday editions of the programme (which she was presenting at the time) in January 2019.

-From 2003 to 2007, Bruce presented and reported in the BBC One current affairs series, Real Story.
+From 2003 to 2007, Bruce presented and reported in the BBC One current affairs series Real Story.

-After the murder of Jill Dando, Bruce took over the position of co-presenter on Crimewatch alongside Nick Ross, until both were replaced by Kirsty Young towards the end of 2007.
+Following the murder of Jill Dando, Bruce took over the position of co-presenter on Crimewatch alongside Nick Ross, until both were replaced by Kirsty Young towards the end of 2007.
 In 2001, Bruce became one of the presenters of the BBC general election results programme.

-In 2006, following a court case whereby British Airways requested that a Christian employee conceal her cross, because it infringed the airline's dress code, the BBC disclosed it had some concerns over the fact that Bruce often wore a cross necklace, although she was not banned from doing so.
+In 2006, following a court case involving British Airways requesting that a Christian employee conceal her cross because it infringed the airline's dress code, the BBC disclosed it had some concerns over the fact that Bruce often wore a cross necklace, although she was not banned from doing so.